Ignore users

 Reply

 So you two are suggesting this is a common Australian thing?
 If that's the case, I'm quite jealous.
 The British are I think relatively known for their lack of desire to embrace other cultures (ie. going abroad and ordering 'Sausage and Beans' or refusing to learn another language).
 Having said that, I did meet an Australian girl on a mass tour whilst I was in Nice, on the stag do.
-I've been a big fan of Austalians since Eye-wink
+I've been a big fan of Austalians since Wink

 Tyssen, I have to enquire as to why Switzerland is up there in your top 3?
 I loved it too, but I wanted to know what made it special for you (not having travelled that much myself)